 - Are they microchipped?
 A pet receives a microchip with the pet’s passport.

-Ask About the Mother and Her Breed
+Ask About the Parents and Their Temperaments

 If you get the chance, you should also get to know the mother of your puppy.
 She should be in a healthy condition and be in a good relationship with the breeder.
 Your alarm bells should ring if the breeder treats her harshly or separates her from her puppies too soon.
 The best case is to get to know her with the puppies since some bad breeders try to present other dogs as the mother of the litter.
 Other things to watch out for:

-- Ask about the Age: The mother should be between a minimum of two years and a maximum of eight years old.
+- Ask about the age: The mother should be between a minimum of two years and a maximum of eight years old.

-- Ask About the Birth: Were there complications?
+- Ask about the birth: Were there complications?

 Visit At Least One More Time